Codecademy/docs/content/plotly/concepts/express/terms/histogram/histogram.md

 ---
 Title: '.histogram()'
-Description: 'Creates histogram - a a graphical representation of the distribution of data in the form of bars, that represent the frequency of occurrence of individual values in a data set.
+Description: 'Creates histogram - a graphical representation of the distribution of data in the form of bars, that represent the frequency of occurrence of individual values in a data set.'
+Subjects:
-  - 'Computer Science'
+  - 'Computer science'
-  - 'Data Science'
+  - 'Data scinence'
 Tags:
   - 'Data'
   - 'Graphs'
   - 'Methods'